 A speaker is responsible for oscillating back and forth to reproduce audio signals as audible sound.
 Its motor (made of a voice coil and magnetic structure) requires speaker level signals with significant electrical energy to convert into mechanical wave energy (sound waves).

-The relatively robust nature of the speaker transducer means it need more current.
+The relatively robust nature of the speaker transducer means it needs more current.
 Lowering the impedance is one way of achieving this.

 Note that the voltage is also typically higher at speaker level than at line level.